-- 1. Make sure that all units are running the latest version of the firmware.
+- If you have a DeepMind 12 or DeepMind 6, make it the first unit in the chain, as it has its own keyboard. - Make sure that all units are running the latest version of the firmware.
 You can view the firmware version in the SYSTEM SETTINGS page of the GLOBAL menu.
-(Press GLOBAL a few times until this menu appears, then check that the versions are the same.) - 2.
-In the CONNECTIVITY page of the GLOBAL menu, make sure the DEVICE ID is the same for all units. - 3.
+(Press GLOBAL a few times until this menu appears, then check that the versions are the same.) - 3.
+In the CONNECTIVITY page of the GLOBAL menu, make sure the DEVICE ID is the same for all units. - 4.
 In the MIDI SETTINGS page of the CONNECTIVITY menu: - Make sure the RX-CHANNEL of each DEEPMIND unit is equal to the TX-CHANNEL of the preceeding DeepMind unit in the chain. - MIDI CTRL has 3 options; NRPN, CC, and OFF which affect the operation of the PROGRAM-LINK.
 The recommended setting is NRPN, and this is explained later.